 When choosing a commercial refrigerator for your restaurant, you need to consider the following:

-- A higher BTU rating means more space within the cabinet.
+• A higher BTU rating means more space within the cabinet.
 The higher it is, the more food you can store in it.

-- Insulated doors help keep cold air inside and warm air out of your restaurant.
+• Insulated doors help keep cold air inside and warm air out of your restaurant.
 This will help keep temperatures constant between the opening and closing hours so that customers don’t have to wait longer than necessary before eating their meals or grabbing drinks during happy hour!

-Why You Need A Restaurant Refrigerator.
+Why Do You Need A Restaurant Refrigerator?

 The most important reasons why you need a restaurant refrigerator are:

-- To keep it clean!
-Keeping your refrigeration equipment clean helps prevent bacterial growth on surfaces which could lead to illness in customers who eat from them (or worse).
+• To keep it clean!
+Keeping your refrigeration equipment clean helps prevent bacterial growth on surfaces, which could lead to illness in customers who eat from them (or worse).

-What is the Difference Between A Commercial and Home Refrigerator?
+Difference Between A Commercial and Home Refrigerator

-In the world of commercial refrigeration, there are many differences between your home refrigerator and a restaurant’s or office’s.
+Commercial refrigeration has many differences between your home refrigerator and a restaurant’s or office’s.

-The first thing you should know is that commercial refrigerators are bigger than their smaller counterparts.
-They also run on electricity, which means they need more power and generate more heat than gas-powered refrigerators do.
 Finally, it takes about 20% less energy to cool something down with a commercial model than with an apartment-sized model—so even though you might think that your small apartment has enough space for two or three fridges (or at least one small freezer), if your restaurant needs to keep its food cold year round then having multiple units will save money in terms of energy use as well as time spent waiting around while they’re being cooled down!

 Commercial models tend toward efficiency too: They have higher capacities than residential models because they use less space within each compartment; this makes them ideal candidates for storing large quantities of food products like meats or fresh produce before selling them off wholesale.”